GCOstudios/multisportmxt/README.md

-# multisportmxt
+# Multisport-xt
-fitcoach WordPress child theme
+> fitcoach WordPress child theme

+A custom theme for the WordPress fitcoach parent theme.